dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

         "playground playground"
         "footer     footer";
     ```

-    Where would you put this rule so that soon, we can put it in it's own media-query?

 1. A preview will show you that the proportions are off at the top.
-We need to save room for a logo that is 500pixels wide and 345px high.
+We need to save room for a logo that is **500pixels wide and 345px high**.
 Write a grid-template-columns rule and a grid-template-rows rule that gives room for a logo.
 The other column can be 1fr wide and the other rows can be whatever the browser likes (ie: auto).

-1. Finally, surround these new declarations for wider screens with a media query that triggers on Media Type "screen" and Media Feature Query "min-width:850px"
+1. Finally, surround these new declarations for wider screens with a media query that triggers on Media Type "screen" and Media Feature Query "min-width:850px".

 ## Part Three - Use Image Replacement to add the Tetris Logo